happyren/Reading-notes/InternetNotes.md

 Every packet is sent out on every path except for the one it arrived on.

+> Hop counter: it is used to countdown for a fixed length of the packet can be hopped around, it the counter counts down to 0, the packet is discarded.
+This avoids the infinite hop of a packet in the network.
+---
+> Another method is to avoid flooding a packet has been flooded by using a packet seq with source machine.

+It is good to be used on the broadcast network and very robust.

 #### Distance Vector Routing

 #### Link State Routing